24 Best Bug Tracking Tools in 2026

 • Bugs are inevitable.
 They happen with every website, software product, and app.

-• Bug tracking and bug defect tools are essential for project management and fixing issues.
+• Bug tracking software and bug defect tools are essential for project management and fixing issues.

 • This list covers bug tracking tools (Marker.io), project management tools for bug management (Jira, ClickUp, etc.), dev platforms (GitHub), and open-source tools (Bugzilla).